TalitaCng/show-code-pokemon/README.md

 mvn spring-boot:run
 ```
 The `mvn spring-boot:run` command start the spring boot application and runs on port `8080`.
+The server application is expected that you have a local `postgres database` so you can configure the database ports, login and password at the `application.properties` (~/server/restapi/src/main/resources/application.properties) in this file you will find an example of configuration.

 ### CLIENT CONFIG:
 Go to client folder (`client/crud-fontend`) and then install the `npm` packages described in the `package.json` and verify that it works: